 Mitchell Griest (BFA 2016, drawing) is a software consultant for Pariveda Solutions and coaches a rowing team at the Westminster Schools in Atlanta.
 He participated in several interesting projects while working on his degree, including working with renowned jazz composer and musician Anthony Braxton, creating performance art and working with a didgeridoo artist.
 Griest has a website: Custom Aerosol Art.

-Meg Howton (BFA 2016) is an MFA candidate in ceramics in the School of Art and Design at Southern Illinois University.
-She completed the ceramics post-baccalaureate program at the University of Florida along with classmate Mallorie Roberts (BFA 2017) with a final group exhibition, Ephemera.
+In April, Meg Howton (BFA 2016) graduated with an MFA candidate in ceramics in the School of Art and Design at Southern Illinois University.
+Howton said, “While at SIU, I have been able to be a part of educating a new group of young artists in ceramics by teaching beginning ceramics as well as teaching at the intermediate level.”
+Howton also served as the acting Visiting Artist Program Coordinator.
+She completed the ceramics post-baccalaureate degree at the University of Florida in 2018 along with classmate Mallorie Roberts (BFA 2017).

 Sarah O’Mary (BA 2016, double major in advertising and art) works as a graphic designer at The University of Alabama’s Strategic Communications division and with her own OMary Designs.
 In September 2017, she designed a mural backdrop for ABC 3340’s Talk of Alabama set: http://abc3340.com/station/talk-of-alabama/talk-of-alabama-91117-sarah-omary-designs